 - No revolving balances allowed: The Brex card is a charge card, not a credit card, which means you have to pay your balance in full every 30 days.

 Why We Chose It

 With rewards on common spending categories and no annual or foreign transaction fees, the Sam’s Club Business Mastercard is another option for people looking for a business card without a personal guarantee.
 However, to qualify for a waived guarantee, your business must be fairly large.

 - Solid rewards: Earn 5% on gas, 3% on dining and on Sam’s Club purchases if you’re a Plus member, and 1% on everything else.

 - Can carry a balance: This is a credit card, not a charge card, so businesses are allowed to carry a balance.
 Just watch out for the interest rate, which could be 14.90% or as high as 22.90%, depending on your account type.

-- Strict requirements to avoid a personal guarantee: If your business has less than $5 million in annual sales, is less than two years old, has fewer than 10 employees, or is a partnership or proprietorship, a personal guarantee is required.
+- Strict requirements to avoid a personal guarantee: If your business has fewer than $5 million in annual sales, is under two years old, has fewer than 10 employees, or is a partnership or proprietorship, a personal guarantee is required.

 - No travel rewards: Though this card offers some bonus categories, there’s no added benefit for businesses with a lot of travel spending.